Do you have trouble with properly installing compression connection sump pump check valves in your effluent of sewage system? Well, you’re in luck!

 - VERTICAL installation is recommended when pumping solid free liquids.

 - HORIZONTAL installation is critical when pumping solids or semi-solids, if necessary, valves can be installed up to 45°.
-Vertical installation could result in solids settling back down onto the valve preventing the flapper from opening on pump start-up.
+Vertical installation could result in solids settling back down onto the valve, preventing the flapper from opening when the pump starts.

 - Some pump manufacturers recommend drilling a vent hole to prevent air-locking of the pump (typically located in the basin between the pump and check valve).
 Refer to pump installation instructions.

-#4 - Remove the compression nuts by turning counter clockwise, remove the compression gaskets.
+Step 4 - Remove the compression nuts by turning counter-clockwise.
+Remove the compression gaskets.

-#5 - Slide the inlet compression nut followed by the gasket over the discharge pipe from the pump until it covers the marking from step 3, slide the valve body onto the discharge pipe until it bottoms out.
-Ensure the flow arrow is pointing away from the pump.
-Then slide the compression nut and gasket towards the valve body and hand tighten the compression nut.
+Step 5 - Slide the inlet compression nut followed by the gasket over the discharge pipe from the pump until it covers the marking from step 3.
+Slide the valve body onto the discharge pipe until it bottoms out.
+Ensure the flow arrow is pointing away from the pump, then slide the compression nut and gasket towards the valve body and hand tighten the compression nut.

 Best practice is to install valves in the VERTICAL position when pumping solid free liquids.